-We used the cost-effectiveness model to estimate the potential total budgetary impact of dupilumab in adults and children six years of age and older with persistent moderate-to-severe uncontrolled asthma in the US.
-We used the WAC, an estimate of discounted WAC, and the three threshold prices for dupilumab in our estimates of budget impact.
+We used the cost-effectiveness model to estimate the potential total budgetary impact of dupilumab in its indicated population for asthma: adults and children twelve years of age and older with uncontrolled, moderate to severe asthma in the US.
+We used the WAC, net price, and the three threshold prices for dupilumab in our estimates of budget impact.
 We did not include omalizumab, mepolizumab, reslizumab or benralizumab in our calculations since they have all already been approved and have been in use in the US marketplace for close to a year, or more.